 ● Therapeutic dose for eczema is 25-50 mg/day.

-Zinc can cause nausea if taken on an empty stomach so it is best to take with food.
+Zinc can cause nausea if taken on an empty stomach so it is best to take it with food.

 Copper deficiency is not commonly seen with this dosing of zinc as copper-rich foods are ubiquitous in Western diets.
-(Copper is used as a fungicide on many grains therefore breads and cereals tend to be higher in copper.)
+(Copper is used as a fungicide on many grains therefore bread and cereals tend to be higher in copper.)

-● Food sources of zinc: meat, yogurt, beans, cashews and fortified cereals
+● Food sources of zinc: meat, yogurt, beans, cashews, and fortified cereals

 ● Eczema sufferers have low levels of an enzyme called glutathione peroxidase, which depends on selenium for reactions to take place.